phauer/continuous-delivery-playground/README.md

   - open Jenkins on http://localhost:8090/configure and install Maven and JDK if not already done.
   - Install the "GIT Plugin" on http://localhost:8090/pluginManager/available if not already done.
 - Create Maven Job 'hello-world-app' and configure it as follows:
-  - Getting the ip of the host machine: run 'ip route' on your host system to get the ip of the host machine.
-Look for the IP after the "src" keyword.
-You can try if you can access a URL within the jenkins container by using 'docker-exec-bash jenkins' (getting bash inside the container) and  then 'curl <url>'
   - Configure the git repository in the job: 'http://\<IpOfHostMachine\>:10080/root/hello-world-app.git'.
 Also configure your GitLab credentials here.
   - Build > Goals and options: deploy -Ddocker.registry.name=http://\<IpOfHostMachine\>:5000/
   - Build Triggers > Poll SCM check